-The following draft chapters of the planning report documenting the planning program are complete and were approved by the Technical Advisory Committee: Chapter I, "Introduction and Background"; Chapter II, "Description of the Study Area"; Chapter III, "Existing Water Supply Conditions of the Region"; Chapter IV, "Anticipated Growth and Change affecting Water Supply in the Region;" and Chapter V, "Planning Objectives, Principles, and Standards;" Chapter VI, "Summary of Water Supply Law as Applied to Southeastern Wisconsin;" Chapter VII, "Water Supply Problem Identification and Issues to Be Addressed," Chapter VIII, "Alternative Plans: Description and Evaluation," and Chapter IX, "Alternative Plan Comparative Evaluation and Selection of a Composite Plan for Further Consideration."
-In 2009, a preliminary draft of a portion of Chapter X, "Recommended Water Supply Plan," was reviewed by the Technical Advisory Committee; a draft of the remainder of that chapter was subsequently completed, and a preliminary draft of Chapter XI, "Plan Implementation," was begun.
+In 2010, the planning report was completed upon approval by the Technical Advisory Committee of Chapters X, XI, and XII.
+The plan report includes the following chapters: Chapter I, "Introduction and Background"; Chapter II, "Description of the Study Area"; Chapter III, "Existing Water Supply Conditions of the Region"; Chapter IV, "Anticipated Growth and Change affecting Water Supply in the Region;" and Chapter V, "Planning Objectives, Principles, and Standards;" Chapter VI, "Summary of Water Supply Law as Applied to Southeastern Wisconsin;" Chapter VII, "Water Supply Problem Identification and Issues to Be Addressed," Chapter VIII, "Alternative Plans: Description and Evaluation," and Chapter IX, "Alternative Plan Comparative Evaluation and Selection of a Composite

+Plan for Further Consideration;" Chapter X, "Recommended Water Supply Plan;" Chapter XI, "Plan Implementation," and Chapter XII, "Summary."